SEASONAL ADVICE

 As flowers bloom, Spring can bring hidden risks for pets.
 Here’s some help on what to avoid this Spring:

-• Spring temperatures can rise quickly, so watch for signs of heatstroke, such as excessive panting, drooling or lethargy.
+- Spring temperatures can rise quickly, so walk your dogs at cooler times, avoid leaving dogs unattended in cars, watch for signs of heatstroke, such as excessive panting, drooling or lethargy.
 Seek veterinary care immediately as heatstroke can be life-threatening.

 Cost of living crisis